 As humans, we strive to know and follow God.
 Yet God transcends anything and everything that we can ever know or understand.
 We seek God’s spiritual truth, yet can never know it fully in our lives.
 How is this possible?

-I invite you to meditate and reflect on these mysteries as part of your own respective journeys.
+I invite you to meditate, reflect, and pray on these mysteries as part of your own respective journeys.
 Not as sources of conflict, frustration, or bewilderment– but rather as helpful, energizing pathways of spiritual growth in your life.
 Paths of awakening.
 Of stretching.
 Of challenging your mind.
 Challenging your soul.
 And your entire being, for that matter.
 May you find energy, rest, peace, and strength in the process all along the way…